StackVista/stackstate-docs/setup/otel/languages/sdk-exporter-config.md

 ## gRPC vs HTTP

 OTLP, the Open Telemetry Protocol, supports gRPC and protobuf over HTTP.
 Some SDKs also support JSON over HTTP.
-In the previous section the exporter protocol is set to `gRPC`, this usually gives the best performance and is the default for many SDKs.
+In the previous section, the exporter protocol is set to `gRPC`, this usually gives the best performance and is the default for many SDKs.
 However, in some cases it may be problematic:

 * Some firewalls are not setup to handle gRPC
 * (reverse) proxies and load balancers may not support gRPC without additional configuration